 One of the unexpected reasons talents turn down a job offer is the job role and responsibilities.
 An interested candidate walks into the room for an interview and later finds out the job wasn't exactly what they thought it was.
 The disappointment and the feeling that they wasted their time immerges.

 There is a solution for this which lies within an effective job posting.
 Take enough time to think about the roles and responsibilities and write them down accurately.
 Job seekers use the job post as a guide while trying to decide whether or not they want to work for the company.

 Compromised workplace safety

-The seventh biggest reason talent turned down companies is over health, workplace safety measures.
+The seventh biggest reason talent turns down companies is over health, workplace safety measures.
 A work environment free from injuries and accidents attracts new talents, whereas compromised workplace safety repels new as well as existing employees.
 For instance, Covid concerns may play a bigger role in certain professions.
-Talents in the personal and health care industries tend to be more concerned about the company's Covid safety measures which are why they are quicker to decline an offer.
+Talents in the personal and health care industries tend to be more concerned about the company's Covid safety measures which is why they are quicker to decline an offer.

 Providing a safe and healthy workplace is important for both candidates’ and employees’ wellness in any industry.
 Make sure that you have the proper protocols in place to address these concerns.
 You can let job seekers know how you are handling COVID concerns in the job posting and also take the time to discuss this with talents.
 If possible opt to phone interviews or video interviews.

 Very few companies will ever reach a 100% acceptance rate no matter how good the company is due to talents varying reasons.
 There is always a better apple elsewhere and talents are always comparing for a better opportunity.
 However, employers can do and address the things mentioned above to scale up the acceptance rate.